 Show system info

-This will output system info such as your NodeJS version, NPM version,
+This command outputs system info such as your NodeJS version, NPM version,

-zkapp-cli version, etc. Please include this if submitting a bug report for
+zkapp-cli version, and so on.
+For easier troubleshooting, be sure to include this information if submitting a bug report for

 Update your config.json